NeuroNexul/college_works/README.md

 The application will be available at `http://localhost:5000/`.

-## Database Observations
+## Database Administration

 In this project we have used SQLite database.
-The database is stored in a file named `database.db`.
+The database is stored in a file named `./db/database.db`.
 The database has the following tables:

 - `users` table: This table stores the user information.
 - `subjects` table: This table stores the subjects for each course.